Media Review: What she Said about the Bible (Podcast)

 Pros: Easy to listen to, conversational, interesting and inspiring stories of women who were early theological thinkers, writers, and speakers.

-Cons: Not well-organized; sometimes tells story out of order, lacking details like names/dates until the end; no links to biographies of the women in podcast notes.
+Cons: Not well-organized; sometimes tells the story out of order, lacking details like names/dates until the end; no links to biographies of the women in podcast notes.

 Elizabeth Rice Achtemeier, Saint Birgitta of Sweden, Catherine Mumford Booth, Anne Bradstreet, Catherine of Siena, Clare of Assisi, Egeria, Elizabeth I, Hildegard, Julian of Norwich, Thérèse of Lisieux, Marcella, Henrietta C. Mears, Florence Nightingale, Phoebe Palmer, Faltonia Betitia Proba, Pandita Ramabai, Christina Georgina Rossetti, Dorothy Leigh Sayers, Elizabeth Cady Stanton, Harriet Beecher Stowe, St. Teresa of Avila, Sojourner Truth, and Susanna Wesley.